xigt/lgid/res/README.md

 improper use.
 If any of these files should be removed from this repository, please file an [issue](https://github.com/xigt/lgid/issues).

+## ODIN

+The ODIN data used is in the odin-by-lang directory.
+Each file contains IGT for one language identified by its code, and is in the xigt format.

+The odin_lm directory contains word and char LMs built from the odin data.

 ## Crúbadán

 The [Crúbadán][] data is under the [CC BY 4.0][] license, and that